Advanced Microsoft Project Course

 What You Will Learn

-This course is designed to show Project users how to expand their use of the program by building more complex models and combining multiple projects.
+This hands-on workshop teaches Microsoft Project users how to expand their use of the program to build more complex models and combine multiple projects.
 Class exercises and discussion cover —

 - Leveling workloads to avoid overalLocation of resources, difference between manual and automatic leveling, settings in leveling dialogue box, how task priorities affect leveling, understanding the leveling view,